pandas-dev/pandas/doc/source/basics.rst

 .. versionadded:: 0.19.0

-Convert certain columns to a specific dtype by passing a dict to :meth:`~DataFrame.astype`
+Convert certain columns to a specific dtype by passing a dict to :meth:`~DataFrame.astype`.

 .. ipython:: python